KuiperBlue/gitlab2github-migration-tool/README.md

 token = <your_github_token>
 ```
 This was written on a Windows system.
 OS commands may need adjustment for other platforms.
+### NOTE: EXCLUDE
+The script has an exclude list for gitlab groups hardcoded into it.
+You can pick and choose which groups to include/exclude by adding/removing their names to this list.
+This was a crude fix to save time.

 # Usage
 - Set up the configuration file with your GitLab and GitHub credentials.